How to Fix Windows Update Error Code 0x80070003?

 If you haven’t tried this method yet, follow the instructions below to run the Windows Update Troubleshooter and apply the recommended fix automatically:

-1. To attempt and fix the Windows Update component, first, open a Run dialog box by pressing the Windows key + R.
+1. Open a Run dialog box by pressing the Windows key + R.

-2. Inside the dialog box that just appeared, type ‘control’ inside the text box and press Enter to open up the Control Panel interface.
+2. Type ‘control’ inside the text box and press Enter to open up the Control Panel interface.

 Accessing the Control Panel Menu